University of Florida Homepage

 What happens if I have trouble with any of my courses?

-Contact the MARC program if you find yourself having difficulty keeping up with any courses.
-We want all of our scholars to succeed, and we can help by arranging peer-tutoring or tutoring from a graduate student, and participation in activities and programs to improve time management and stress management skills.
+Contact the MARC program directors if you find yourself having difficulty keeping up with any courses.
+We want all of our fellows to succeed, and we can help by arranging peer-tutoring or tutoring from a graduate student, and participation in activities and programs to improve time management and stress management skills.
 Don’t wait until late in the semester; the sooner you let us know there is a problem, the more we can do to help.

 What happens if my GPA falls below 3.5?